 The SCIO also cares for the 5.1/2 mile Leacainn Walk, the village picnic area and the Memorial Garden.

 Support is offered to anyone wishing to organise their own event.
-The hall is home to groups like the Bowling Club, the Craft Club and the fortnightly coffee mornings as well as various keep fit sessions.
+The hall is home to groups like the Bowling Club and the fortnightly coffee mornings as well as various keep fit sessions.

 Anyone wishing to organise an event or start a club or activity should contact one of the committee members or come to one of the meetings.
-The SCIO also maintains this website.
+The SCIO also owns and maintains this website.

 The SCIO works alongside Furnace Community Council which is the village’s official civic body, who liaise with the local Council over issues like roads, refuse collection, local healthcare and police matters.